Carpinus caroliniana: Ecology

 They are shade-loving trees, preferring moderate soil fertility and moisture.
 It has a shallow, wide-spreading root system.
 The leaves are eaten by the caterpillars of some Lepidoptera, for example the Io moth (Automeris io).

 Common along the borders of streams and swamps, loves a deep moist soil.
 Varies from shrub to small tree, and ranges throughout the United States east of the Rocky Mountains.

 Deer browse the foliage and twigs, while game birds eat the nutlets.

 Uses

-The wood is heavy and hard, and is used for tool handles, longbows, walking sticks, walking canes and golf clubs.
+The wood is heavy and hard (Specific gravity, 0.7286; density 45.41 pounds per cubic foot (0.7274 g/cm3)), and is used for tool handles, longbows, levers, walking sticks, walking canes and golf clubs.